mk-fg/acme-cert-tool/README.rst

 - Does not use openssl cli tools nor ever needs user to call them.

-- Designed with automated "setup and forget" operation in mind, all with a single command if possible.
+- Designed with automated non-interactive "setup cert, auto-renewal and forget" operation in mind, all with a single command if possible.

 - Does not do anything with httpd or any other daemons and their configuration.